NVIDIA/NeMo-Guardrails/nemoguardrails/library/autoguard/README.md

 # AutoGuard

-This package implements the AutoGuard API integration.
+This package implements the AutoGuard API integration - a comprehensive guardrail library by AutoAlign AI (https://autoalign.ai/).

 AutoGuard comes with a library of built-in guardrails that you can easily use: